-Main concepts
+Main Concepts

-Self-supervised Learning
+Self-Supervised Learning

 - Dataset

-In lightly, datasets are accessed through
+In LightlySSL, datasets are accessed through

-.
-You can create a LightlyDataset from a folder of images, videos, or simply from a torchvision dataset.
-You can learn more about this here:
+from a directory of images or videos, or directly from a torchvision dataset.
+You can learn more about this in our tutorial:

 - Collate Function